 The timeline works better with Microsoft products or apps from the store.
 If you use Firefox or Chrome as your default browser, Timeline may not accurately track it.
 It will be the same with PDF readers or another category of software.
 Windows Store apps, however, are tracked properly.

 That’s all about Windows 10 Timeline feature.
 This feature has a lot of promise and users who have tested it on the Insider Builds are impressed with it.
-This is a part of upcoming Windows 10 April 2018 Update which comes with a number of new features and improvements to existing feature.
-You can check the complete list of new feature on Windows 10 April 2018 Update V1803 here.
+This is a part of the upcoming Windows 10 April 2018 Update which comes with a number of new features and improvements to an existing features.